Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 > TODO - update with multiregional deployment cost

-The deployment of this solution achieves an SLO of about 99.6% and will have a minimum estimated cost of $929.97 when deployed to the East US region.
+The deployment of this solution achieves an SLO of about 99.6% and will have a minimum estimated cost of $929.97 per month when deployed to the East US Azure region.
+This will serve the needs of Relecloud\'s development environments.

 This solution uses multiple Azure Services with varying SLAs to achieve a composite availability SLO of 99.61%.
 To begin, we define that the